The stepped path in buddhism

-Modern buddhism relies on Buddha Shakyamuni(Gotama) who was born 2600 years ago as the son of the king Schudhodhana out of the family of the Schakyas.
+Modern buddhism relies on Buddha Shakyamuni(Gotama), who was born 2600 years ago as the son of the king Schudhodhana in the family of the Shakyas.

-However, after the Mahayana Buddha Shakyamuni was only the fourth Buddha in a series of 1000 Buddhas, while the Theravada in the Buddhavamsa enumerates a list of 28 Buddhas.
+After the Mahayana Buddha Shakyamuni was the fourth Buddha in a series of 1000 Buddhas, while the Theravada in the Buddhavamsa enumerates a list of 28 Buddhas.
 Hinduism mentiones him sometimes as an avatar of Vishnu.

-Tibetan Buddhism expects the Maitreya-Buddha and after Maitreya the Simha-Buddha.
+Buddhism expects the Maitreya-Buddha, and tibetan buddhism expects after Maitreya the Simha-Buddha.

 * Prebish, Charles S. (2008), "Cooking the Buddhist Books: The Implications of the New Dating of the Buddha for the History of Early Indian Buddhism" (PDF), Journal of Buddhist Ethics 15, 1–21

 * The Riddle of the First Buddhist Council - A Retrospection

 The historic Buddha Gautama taught originally only a "fourfolded path" which was later expanded and twisted by the oral tradition of the various linages because of the Hindu influences.

 The four noble truths ( Dukkha, Samudaya, Nirodha and Magga ) are the fundamentals of the buddhist doctrine of Buddha Shakyamuni(Gautama) :